lovattj/php-skydrive/README.md

 This is very much a work in progress!
 See the Wiki for updates and documentation!

+Update 19-May-2014 - Composer.
+- By request, I've created a composer.json and published "lovattj/php-skydrive": "v1.0" on Packagist.
+- I've also added an autoloader definition.
+- I've not got much Composer or autoloading experience, so if it doesn't work please let me know!

 Update 18-May-2014 - IMPORTANT CHANGE.
 - `get_folder` now returns a multidimensional array.
 - `$array['data']` is now the array of files.